 Postdocs are eligible to access counseling services offered by the Faculty and Staff Assistance Program.
 FSAP offers a variety of services and resources to help individuals and departments with a range of issues, including trauma recovery, wellness, grief, and violence.

-To order a postdoctoral scholar study certificate, please send an email to email@example.com and in the subject line enter “certificate request.”
+You can request a postdoctoral scholar study certificate within two (2) weeks of your appointment end date.
+Please send an email to firstname.lastname@example.org and in the subject line enter “certificate request.”
 In the body of the email include the following information:

 If you have any questions, please contact Merritt Bradford at OPVSA, email@example.com or (858) 534-3553.